atmiguel/cerealnotes/README.md

 # Running CerealNotes

-Assuming your local environment is setup correctly with Golang standards, you can start your local server with the following commands:
+Assuming your local environment is setup correctly with Golang standards, you can start your local server with the following commands

 1. `cd to this repo`
 2. `heroku run local`